 Next, they will begin the implantation process.
 This means they will insert the titanium screws into your jawbone.
 Most likely, they will place two implants toward the front of your mouth and two towards the back of your mouth so the “anchors” can evenly bare the force of the denture.

 After the implants have been placed, they will thoroughly clean the surgical sites and suturing all the incisions.
 Then you’ll be taken to a recovery room where you can relax and take time to wake up from the anesthesia.

 All-On-4 Dental Implants Recovery Time

 The recovery time after getting traditional dentures can range from 3 to 8 months, but after getting an All-On-4 denture, you should be functioning sooner.
-The reason is because the implants fuse to your bone and promote stability of the denture from the very first day.
+The reason is that the implants fuse to your bone and promote stability of the denture from the very first day.